Now accepting Telehealth appointments. Schedule a virtual visit.

 Sleep Medicine located in Rockville, MD & Germantown, MD

 Up to 200,000 people in the United States have excessive daytime sleepiness because of narcolepsy.
-At Sleep Services of Maryland LLC in Germantown and Rockville, Maryland, Yash Mehndiratta, MD, and the sleep specialists offer in-office sleep studies and other diagnostic testing to confirm your sleepiness relates to narcolepsy.
+At Sleep Services of Maryland LLC in Germantown, Frederick, Columbia, and Rockville, Maryland, Yash Mehndiratta, MD, and the sleep specialists offer in-office sleep studies and other diagnostic testing to confirm your sleepiness related to narcolepsy.
 They design a plan to reduce your risk for accidents because of daytime drowsiness and help you achieve a higher quality of nighttime sleep.
 Learn how to manage narcolepsy more effectively by calling the Sleep Services of Maryland LLC office nearest you or book a consultation online today.

 Narcolepsy Q & A